helm/charts/stable/elastalert/README.md

 # Elastalert Helm Chart

-[elastalert](https://github.com/Yelp/elastalert) a simple framework for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch.
+[elastalert](https://github.com/Yelp/elastalert) is a simple framework for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch.

 ## TL;DR;